dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 # Intro Video

 Fact: $M$ is homotopy equivalent to a CW complex with one cell of dimension $k$ for each critical point of $f$ of index $k$.

+Index: number of linearly independent direction you can move for which the function *decreases*.